evangronberg/client-model-verification-for-fl/paper.md

 https://keras.io/examples/vision/mnist_convnet/

 ### 3.1.
-Effect of Bad Client Models
+CMV Performance with Bad Client Models

-To simulate malfunctioning or malicious client models, we will scramble a portion of the training labels in client datasets.
+To simulate malfunctioning/malicious client models, we will scramble a portion of the training labels in client datasets.
 We will evaluate the effect these malfunctioning/malicious clients have on performance over two variables:

 1. The proportion of clients that are malfunctioning/malicious.
 2. The proportion of training labels that have been scrambled on a given client.